istjdev/istj.dev/content/about.md

 ### About

-Hello 👋 I’m Nguyên, a software engineer based in Vietnam.
+Hello 👋 I’m isfjdev — short for Nguyễn Minh Nguyên, a software engineer based in Vietnam.

 Working remotely full-time, I focus on Go and JavaScript to build reliable and pragmatic software solutions.